-Colief® Infant Drops is the original lactase enzyme and has been on the market over 15 years.
-Trusted by mums and recommended by healthcare professionals Colief® Infant Drops is the number one prescribed colic remedy and the only product supported by clinical studies.
-Colief® Infant Drops is formulated to provide reassuring relief for the symptoms of colic caused by temporary lactose intolerance.
+Colief® Infant Drops is the original lactase enzyme and has been on the market for 20 years.
+Trusted by mums and recommended by healthcare professionals Colief® Infant Drops is the number one prescribed colic remedy in the U.K. and the only product supported by clinical evidence.
+Colief® Infant Drops is formulated to provide reassuring relief for the symptoms of colic caused by temporary sensitivity to lactose.
 Colief® contains lactase, an enzyme naturally occurring in our bodies that helps break down complex sugar lactose found in milk, dairy products, breast milk and infant formulas.

 The immature digestive system of babies can have trouble breaking down lactose into more simple sugars causing discomfort commonly known as colic and characterised by lengthy periods of distressed crying in an infant aged under four months.
-The technical name for this is Temporary Lactase Deficiency.
 Colief® Infant Drops can help the body break down the lactose into simpler sugars, glucose and galactose, making it easier for your baby to digest their feeds.